platformatic/platformatic/docs/learn/overview.md

 Welcome to the Platformatic learning hub!
 This section is designed to help you get started with building APIs, services and applications using Platformatic.

 ## Getting Started
 Already familiar with Platformatic?
-Check out our [Getting Started](../getting-started/quick-start-guide.md) to setup your first project.
+Check out our [Getting Started](../getting-started/quick-start-guide.md) to set up your first project.

 ## Beginner Tutorials
 New to Platformatic?
 Start with our [Todo API Tutorial](./beginner/crud-application.md) to get hands-on experience in building a simple API.